gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 ### Stacks

 As you can imagine I was very happy that I managed to get the ASIX driver working, but I noticed from the beginning that whilst egress (TX) throughput was in line with gigabit speed, ingress (RX) was at least 300 Mbits/sec less.
 I exchanged a few emails with William Lam, and he was also seeing the same lower throughput (sometimes even less).
-I tried tweeking the code every which way to no avail, and I came to the conclusion that this was the best we could get off of those adapters.
+I tried tweaking the code every which way to no avail, and I came to the conclusion that this was the best we could get off of those adapters.
 I was miffed.

 I started looking around the web and came across the ANKER adapter, noticing that it used a different chipset and driver.
 Emboldened by my success with the ASIX driver I turned my hand to the newly discovered Realtek driver.
 A few days later I had the driver compiled and working on ESXi 6.0, 5.5 and 5.1.
 Woo-hoo!